A printable PDF can be found at the end of this article.

 Invite a representative to speak on a specific ministry and give suggestions how groups might become involved (e.g., Lutheran Social Service, youth ministry, parish nurses, or disaster relief).

 Host an overnight retreat.
-This opportunity to bond with fellow LWML sisters allows extra time for in-depth Bible study, singing, and crafts such as the LWML coloring sets or paper ornaments found (link to Program Helps-Creative Crafts.)
+This opportunity to bond with fellow LWML sisters allows extra time for in-depth Bible study, singing, and crafts such as the LWML coloring sets or paper ornaments found on www.lwml.org/program-helps-creative-crafts.
 Each group could present a brief entertainment act for a talent show.
 Let the creative juices run!
 Encourage active group participation.

 GIFTS FROM THE HEART